-At St Tudy we implement a two year rolling Science curriculum that builds on prior skills and knowledge year on year.
+At St Tudy we implement a Science curriculum that builds on prior skills and knowledge year on year.
 The science curriculum will be taught in response to driving questions which are aimed to be challenging, inspiring, creative, nurturing and encourage active learning.
 As far as possible, each topic must have an element which challenges the “Thinking Scientifically” element of the curriculum and focuses on building different aspects of enquiry skills.

 At Key Stage 1 pupils observe, explore and ask questions about living things, materials and physical phenomena.
 They begin to work together to collect evidence to help them answer questions and to link this to simple scientific ideas.
 They begin to evaluate evidence and consider whether tests or comparisons are fair.
 They use reference materials to find out more about scientific ideas.
 They share ideas and communicate them using scientific language, drawings, charts and tables with the help of ICT if it is appropriate.